 5. Get creative – don’t just copy the manufacturer’s instructions and paste them onto your website.
 Get creative.
 Make your product descriptions sing.
 Add humour.
 Tell a story.
 Do something memorable.
 Something that sets you apart from your competitors.

 6. Don’t forget SEO – don’t underestimate the power of SEO when it comes to writing product descriptions.
 Research your keywords, optimise your image tags and write title tags and meta descriptions that pack a punch.
 Don’t forget to format your content for web and mobile browsers.

-7. Use Social Proof – people tend to believe what they read so make sure you include as many product reviews as possible on your website.
-The more social proof you offer, the more confident potential customers will be in your brand.
+7. Use social proof – people tend to believe what they read so make sure you include as many product reviews as possible on your website.
+The more social proof you offer, the more confident potential customers have in your brand.